ansible/awx/.github/PULL_REQUEST_TEMPLATE.md

 ##### ISSUE TYPE
 <!--- Pick one below and delete the rest: -->
+ - Breaking Change
- - Feature Pull Request
+ - New or Enhanced Feature
- - Bugfix Pull Request
- - Docs Pull Request
+ - Bug or Docs Fix

 ##### COMPONENT NAME
 <!--- Name of the module/plugin/module/task -->
  - API
  - UI
  - Collection
+ - CLI
+ - Docs
+ - Other

 ##### AWX VERSION
 <!--- Paste verbatim output from `make VERSION` between quotes below -->